-The Board recognises and supports PTP's Safeguarding responsibilities and will engage with external partners as appropriate to support PTP to meet its safeguarding obligations and aims.
+The Board recognises and supports PTP's Safeguarding responsibilities and mental Health responsibilities and will engage with external partners as appropriate to support PTP to meet its safeguarding obligations and aims.
 Members will receive updates on PTP's arrangements from the CEO.
 The Board will appoint a 'Board Safeguarding Lead' to support the CEO and Designated Safeguarding Lead in exercising their responsibilities and will undertake training on Safeguarding as appropriate.